Fact checked

 Although retrieve tasks belong to the mobility tasks group, Psychiatric Service Dogs can also perform these for several reasons.
 People who are on medication may be unable to get it themselves, especially if they are dizzy, fatigue, and have tremors, or episodes of Catatonia.
 Moreover, some types of medication may cause dehydration, and bringing a beverage, prior to taking medication, can be of great help.

-Find/ retrieve tasks can also include other items than a beverage and medication such as a phone or keys.
+Find/retrieve tasks can also include other items than a beverage and medication such as a phone or keys.

-Waking Up the Handler
+Task 7: Waking Up the Handler

 Emotional distress, conflicts, sensory overload, and lack of sleep can cause night terrors, reduced energy levels, and lack of motivation.
 Substances that slow brain activity like sedatives, tranquilizers, and hypnotics, may lead to depression of the central nervous system.